 Degenerative Myelopathy (DM)

 Degenerative Myelopathy (DM) is a progressive neurological disorder that affects the spinal cord of dogs.
-Dogs that have inherited two defective copies will experience a breakdown of the cells responsible for sending and receiving signals from the brain, resulting in neurological symptoms.
+Dogs that have inherited two defective copies can experience a breakdown of the cells responsible for sending and receiving signals from the brain, resulting in neurological symptoms.

 The disease often begins with an unsteady gait, and the dog may wobble when they attempt to walk.
 As the disease progresses, the dog's hind legs will weaken and eventually the dog will be unable to walk at all.
 Degenerative Myelopathy moves up the body, so if the disease is allowed to progress, the dog will eventually be unable to hold his bladder and will lose normal function in its front legs.
 Fortunately, there is no direct pain associated with Degenerative Myelopathy.